-Leadership Secrets of Santa Claus
+Leadership Secrets of Santa Claus Reviewed by an Experienced Project Manager

 This post was written by Peg Duggan, PMP, PMI-ACP, Project Manager, Trainer, and Certification Coach.
 It was first published in the December 2017 edition of the PMI New Hampshire Chapter Newsletter.